Ethanm-0371/Graphics_Engine/README.md

 ## Things to be improved
 We still need to implement skybox-based lighting, and it would be great to have transform components for entities and being modified in the Inspector, allowing us to add and remove them at runtime.

+## Known errors
+- Bloom is not applied to the entire image and so the skybox and others are not affected.
+This is most likely due to the bloom pass being executed before drawing the skybox, so it overrides it.
+- A last minute error was introduced when implementing the bloom effect.
+Defferred rendering is the only rendering method that works properly right now.
+This is most likely due to changing color attachments to support the different render passes for bloom.
+A buffer or color attachment missmatch or missassignment must have been introduced.